-Area of Interest Closing Date for Abstract Submissions

-#16 12:00pm ET on May 15, 2024
+Area of Interest Closing Date for Abstract Submissions #19 12:00pm ET on February 3, 2023

-#19 12:00pm ET on October 14, 2024

-#24 12:00pm ET on May 31, 2024

 C. Number of Awards:

 Multiple awards are anticipated and are dependent upon the program priorities, scientific/technical merit of abstract submissions, how well the abstract submissions fit within the goals of the AOI, and the availability of funding.
 The program funding is subject to change based on the Government's discretion.